witfyl-ravped/urbit-react-cookbook/scryingmessages.md

   }
 ```

-First we format our `Scry` but giving it the app `graph-store` and destructuring our `keyResource` to give it the `path` given to us by our user in the UI below.
+First we format our `Scry` by giving it the app `graph-store` and destructuring our `keyResource` to give it the `path` given to us by our user in the UI below.
 Our user also gives us the number of previous messages to return via the `count` argument which we add to the end of our `path`.

-Then we call `urb.scry()` passing it the `scry` variable we just made and append a `.then()` function to create a `Promise` to handle the returned data.
-Notice that we're parsing this very similarly to the `logHandler` callback we used on our `subscription` earlier in this lesson.
+Then we call `urb.scry()` passing it the `scry` variable we just made and append `.then()` to create a `Promise` to handle the returned data.
+Notice that we're parsing this very similarly to the `logHandler` callback we used on our `subscription` earlier in our app.
 In this example we are just `console.log`ing the authoring `ship` and text from each message, but of course you can do whatever you'd like from within the `Promise`.

 ## UI